 - Apply Here

-Our yearly class is made up of 12 residents.
+Our yearly class is made up of 36 residents and 2 Chief Residents.
 At the beginning of the PGY-1 year, each resident is assigned a faculty advisor who provides guidance and direction over the course of the 3 years of training.
 Acceptance into our residency program is highly competitive with an average of 1,800 applications for the 12 spots per year.

 Our conferences and rounds include:

 - Family-centered Bedside Teaching Rounds

 - Grand Rounds weekly throughout the academic year

 - Blocked protected time didactic sessions covering the entire pediatric curriculum one full afternoon each week

 - Neonatal-Pediatric ICU clinical conference once a week

 - General pediatrics core topics discussed during the outpatient clinic rotations